 - Investigate size fractionation of DNA by agarose gel electrophoresis and applications of this technique to analysis of genes

 - Investigate the structure of DNA and its role as the genetic material, through the understanding the processes of RNA transcription, protein translation, and the technique of DNA sequencing.

 Student work experience

 We offer opportunities for high-achieving, motivated students to undertake work experience placements in the Department of Chemistry and Biotechnology.
-Students interested in applying should email a cover letter and resume to Angela McKellar.
+To apply, email a resume and cover letter to Angela McKellar at email@example.com.